About the course

 Part-time students will be expected to commit to a proportional workload.

-Each option is examined by means of an assessed essay, also to be submitted at the end of the term in which the option runs.
+All other options are examined by means of an assessed essay, also to be submitted at the end of the term in which the option runs.

 Graduates from the programme have recently gone on into the following areas: